Daimonji Festival in Kyoto

 This day marks the end of the Obon season, which is the time of the year when the souls of one's ancestors return from the other world on their annual visit.

-Daimonji -literally "large/great character" -is the annual lighting of massive bonfires of the characters or shapes that have been cut into the mountains that surround Kyoto on three sides.
+Daimonji - literally "large/great character" - is the annual lighting of massive bonfires of the characters or shapes that have been cut into the mountains that surround Kyoto on three sides to the north, east and west.

 The purpose of the bonfires is to guide the souls back to heaven.
 Kyotoites have been lighting these bonfires - three of which are Chinese characters - for centuries.
 The characters are huge and can be seen from almost anywhere within the city - as long as a building is not blocking the view.